sjoerd-verhagen/hellofresh-seasonality-spain/index.md

 The seasonality source, Greenpeace’s produce guide, was another limitation.
 It does not include all items grown in Spain or used in HelloFresh recipes, such as _chalota_ (shallot), _certain pumpkins_, _mushrooms_ (portobello, champiñón), and _cebollino_ (chives).
 This meant some seasonal opportunities could not be analysed.

 **How I overcame this**
-I created a cleaned ingredient list by normalising names and merging duplicates, then focused the analysis on items present in both datasets to ensure accurate matching.
-Where produce was missing from the Greenpeace list, I noted it separately so, if of interest, future iterations can expand the scope.
+I created a mapping table to standardise ingredient names and merge duplicates, then tested the cleaned data against a subset of recipes to confirm that joins and seasonal matching worked correctly.
+While exploring the data in Tableau, I noticed additional naming inconsistencies that had not been addressed in the first pass.
+This insight prompted me to revisit the raw data, refine the mapping table, and re-run the cleaning process before continuing with the analysis.
+By doing this, I ensured that the results were based on accurate matches rather than rushing to produce numbers.
+For produce missing from the Greenpeace list, I documented them separately so they could be incorporated in future iterations of the analysis.